Impact of the COVID-19 pandemic on television in the United States: Initial suspension of production

 The pandemic disrupted the production of many scripted television series.
-On March 10, 2020, Fox announced that a production member of the upcoming show NeXt had tested positive for COVID-19, just one week after the show finished production.
+On March 10, 2020, Fox announced that a production member of the upcoming show Next had tested positive for COVID-19, just one week after the show finished production.
 Furthermore, the Disney+ series The Falcon and the Winter Soldier suspended its international production in Prague, where filming was discontinued after a week.
 Filming continued in Atlanta until filming statewide was eventually suspended two weeks later.

 On March 12, Universal Television delayed shooting for the shows Russian Doll, Rutherford Falls, and Little America.
 A few hours later, NBCUniversal announced that 35 additional shows would suspend production, including unscripted shows.
-Programs such as the those from the Chicago franchise, as well as Law & Order: Special Victims Unit, FBI, New Amsterdam, and Superstore had their productions suspended.
+Programs such as those from the Chicago franchise, as well as Law & Order: Special Victims Unit, FBI, New Amsterdam, and Superstore had their productions suspended.

 Furthermore, it was revealed that the production of the Amazon Prime Video show Carnival Row had been suspended.
 Carnival Row was filming in Prague at the time of the production shutdown.
 The same day, Netflix announced that production on the final season of Grace and Frankie would be suspended, as a number of the actors were at high risk for the virus due to their age.

 Also on March 12, ViacomCBS announced that One Day at a Time would continue production without a studio audience; but on March 20, the executive producers stated that production had been suspended altogether.
 Apple suspended production of The Morning Show and Foundation as a precautionary measure.
 The following day, Apple suspended production on all upcoming shows.

 On March 13, CBS Television Studios announced several programs would suspend production, including all series that are part of the NCIS franchise, Bull, Dynasty, Nancy Drew, Charmed, and The Good Fight.
 Most multi-camera sitcoms produced by CBS Television Studios had already completed production.
 The Neighborhood was set to film its season finale without a studio audience, but ultimately chose to suspend production the next day, scrapping the planned season finale episode.

 The same day, AMC suspended production of Fear the Walking Dead and The Walking Dead.
 Also on March 13, Warner Bros. suspended production on multiple programs, including All Rise, Batwoman, Bob Hearts Abishola, Euphoria, The Flash, God Friended Me, Riverdale, Supergirl, Supernatural, and Young Sheldon.
-Concurrently, God Friended Me was also canceled by CBS; its last filmed episode was retooled into a series finale by incorporating reusable stock footage from past episodes, and unused location footage, from the pilot, that had been saved for potential use within a finale.
+Concurrently, God Friended Me was also canceled by CBS, and its last-filmed episode was quickly retooled into a series finale, with some scenes utilizing stock footage from past episodes.